RTduino-libraries/PlantCommunicator/OLEDu8g2/README.md

 ## 1 Introduction

-u8g2 is an opensource Arduino powerful library which also run on RT-Thread RTOS.
+u8g2 is an opensource Arduino powerful library which also runs on RT-Thread RTOS.

 Reference:
 https://github.com/olikraus/u8g2/wiki